jakobharder/anno-mod-loader/doc/modloader-changes.md

 - `Assets`: simple asset adding
 - `Group`/`Include`: group operations

-Additional, there are two operations to be used within a `ModOp`:
+Additional, there are two operations to be used within a `ModOp` called inline ModOps:

 - `ModItem`: change merge behavior of individual list items
 - `ModValue`: insert or modify individual values within a `ModOp`.